 Play Music or Videos

 Birds are naturally interested in different sounds and noises, so leaving a radio or television helps to keep them happy and comfortable while they are spending time in their cages.
-You can even log the types of music that your bird responds to the most or check out some of these popular songs about birds to make a custom playlist for your feathered friend.Continue to 5 of 5 below.
+You can even log the types of music that your bird responds to the most or check out some popular songs about birds to make a custom playlist for your feathered friend.Continue to 5 of 5 below.

 05 of 05